MONSTER HATCHER

 Concept & Design

 The foundation is the exploration of the invisible.
 Exposing the birth of an idea and how it evolves in the depths of the mind.
-Here, the mysterious nature of the creative process and the purpose of shedding light on it translate into a visual concept that feeds on black and white as a technique and rests on two fundamental pillars: to unveil the world of character creation and provide a skill-building component to it.
+Here, the mysterious nature of the creative process and the purpose of shedding light on it translate into a visual concept that feeds on black and white as a technique and rests on two pillars: to unveil the world of character creation and provide a skill-building component to it.

 The illustrated book "Murgo's Footsteps" depicts the universe in which the creative stages of character design take place.
 Divided into four chapters or "zones," the storyline follows the adventurous path that a group of imagination workers (called Imps) must go through to create and bring to life a monstrous character, following specific guidelines handed over by a superior being.